Weather protection, rain and dust protection for wildlife photographers

 - available with camouflage pattern

-- also solutions for carrying the lens by the foot with the rain cover attached
+- also solutions for carrying the lens by the tripod foot with the rain cover attached

-Camshield covers are a very practical solution especially for nature photographers.
+Especially for nature photographers, Camshield covers are a very practical solution.

-MrJanGear Showercaps, well-designed rain protection for nature photographers
+MrJanGear Showercaps, well thought-out rain protection for nature photographers

 The manufacturer MrJanGear is particularly well known in wildlife photography.
 The products are specially developed for outdoor photographers and combine weather protection with camouflage.

 Another advantage: the MrJanGear Showercaps are not only functional, but also optimized for use in nature.
-They are available in camouflage as well as in khaki.
+They are available in camouflage and in khaki.
 These colors reflect less light and help your equipment appear less conspicuous in natural surroundings, a clear advantage in wildlife and animal photography.

 | Size | Front diameter / cm | Total length / cm |